 Alongside the introduction of the new curriculum in September 2014, the government removed previous levels of attainment and have allowed schools to develop their own approach to assessment.
 At FJS, the assessment of pupils' attainment and progress is linked closely to the curriculum so that pupils achieve a secure and deep understanding of the whole curriculum content.
 We place a high value on day-to-day formative assessment to inform the next steps for all pupils.

 Opportunities to promote literacy and numeracy throughout the curriculum are exploited, as well as cross-curricular links.

 During the year we have themed days and weeks, which allow children to develop their skills in a more focused way.
 Furthermore, we offer a variety of educational visits to reinforce the learning which takes place in the classroom.
 We also have lots of opportunities to welcome visitors to our school, such as musicians and authors.
 We always welcome input from any parents who would like to offer their expertise in any curriculum area.

 If you have any questions about what your child is learning at school do not hesitate to arrange a time to discuss it further with your child’s teacher.

-Please find below a copy of the National Curriculum - A Guide for Parents and our Curriculum Maps for the 2018-2019 Academic Year.
+Please read: A Guide for Parents and our Curriculum Maps for the 2019-2020.